 Regularly scheduled ferry service is available between Nanaimo and Vancouver from two terminal locations.
 There are approximately 16 scheduled sailings daily.
 The ferries are capable of carrying approximately 370 vehicles (including trucks and commercial vehicles) and over 1,650 passengers.
-In 2019-20, more than 5.1 million passengers and 1.99 million vehicles travelled between Nanaimo and Vancouver.
-(BC Ferries fiscal year runs from April 1 to March 31st).
+In the fiscal year Apr 1, 2020 to Mar 31, 2021, more than 2.8 million passengers and 1.3 million vehicles travelled between Nanaimo and Vancouver.
+Due to COVID restrictions year-over-year vehicle volumes declined by 38% and passenger volumes by 43%.
 For further information visit www.bcferries.com.